Global Ambassador Mateusz: Study in the Netherlands

 However, there are a lot of universities in the Netherlands and all universities are highly-ranked.
 Thus, it is not an easy choice to decide where to study, even more so if you are coming from abroad.
 I eventually chose to study at Erasmus University, and specifically at Erasmus School of Economics since it is a practical school with top-notch, highly ranked research and academics.

-Not only the high level theory and internationally-known professors are a draw.
+It is not only the high-level theory and internationally-known professors that are a draw.
 The focus at Erasmus School of Economics is also on the practical.
-Studying in Rotterdam specifically ensures that you’ll be practically educated to tackle problems that companies and institutions face in the real world.
+Studying in Rotterdam specifically ensures that you'll be practically educated to tackle problems that companies and institutions face in the real world.
 The school has strong ties to industry with many companies in a stone's throw of the campus.
 That really stood out to me.

 Advice for choosing your study abroad destination